dungeon13/csv-reader/README.md

+# Project README

+## Installation
-Install node on your system
+1. Install Node.js on your system.
-Open the terminal at the folder location of this project Run "npm install"
+2. Open the terminal at the folder location of this project.
-Run "npm start"
+3. Run `npm install` to install project dependencies.
+4. Run `npm start` to start the project.

+## Usage
-Open the csv file of the desired company for which you want to get the questions You can sort the questions based on the difficulty, just click on difficulty column header Enjoy
+1. Open the CSV file of the desired company for which you want to get the questions.
+2. You can sort the questions based on the difficulty by clicking on the 'Difficulty' column header.

+Enjoy exploring the questions!